 Once you've located the correct registry, you may contact them with your document request query via two methods:

 a.
 Online, self-directed request.
 Order documents from the court registry--when available.
-For instance, for the Supreme Court of Canada offers an online ordering form for court documents.

 b.
 Mediated request.
 Contact the Courthouse Registry either in person, by phone, or by email for further instructions on viewing the file.

 - Some Court records with restricted access may require special application to the court, and are subject to judicial approval